folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Loan profile.** Select the type of loan profile.
 Depending on your selection, you will see different fields.

-* Select **Fixed** if items loaned out during a certain period of time are to have a fixed end date.
+* Select **Fixed** if items loaned out during a certain period of time are to have a fixed due date.
 For example, use this for items loaned until the end of the semester.
 * Select **Rolling** if loans are for a defined period of time, including short term loans.
 For example, use this for items loaned for 28 days.

 Depending on your selection for Loan Profile, you see different fields.

 If you selected **Fixed**, you will see the following fields:

-**Fixed due date schedule.** Select a fixed due date schedule, as configured in Settings > Circulation > Fixed due date schedules.
+**Fixed due date schedule.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
 The selected schedule determines the due date for the item.
 Note: Fixed due dates are only applicable for loans longer than 24 hours, and the due date/time is automatically set to 11:59 pm on the due date.

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
 * If an item’s loaned interval is in **minutes** or **hours**, the due date will follow the choice given in the loan policy.